inf112-v21/Fantastic-Four/roborally_rulebook.md

     - Each robot that was destroyed this turn, reenters play in the space where their Archive Marker (check point) is.
       The player chooses which direction the robot faces.
     - Robots reentering the play receive 2 Damage tokens (plus any Damage tokens taken while powered down).
-      A player may change their mind and decide to reenter the game powered down the next turn (to discard the Damage tokens).
+      A player may change their mind and decide to reenter the roboGame powered down the next turn (to discard the Damage tokens).
     - Multiple archive markers on the same space:
         - If two or more robots would reenter play on the same space, they're placed back in the order they were destroyed